fluxcd/website/content/en/docs/guides/notifications.md

 {{% alert color="info" title="Limitations" %}}
 The git notification providers require that a commit hash present in the meta data of the event.
-There for the providers will only work with `Kustomization` as an event source, as it is the only resource which includes this data.
+Therefore the providers will only work with `Kustomization` as an event source, as it is the only resource which includes this data.
 {{% /alert %}}